- United Kingdom

 John Rylands Library, Manchester

-Another of the great neo-gothic university libraries, the University of Manchester’s John Rylands Library is one of the most stunning examples of the genre.
-Though from the outside it could be easily mistaken for a church or even a cathedral, it actually holds hundreds of thousands of books, including an impressive collection of early printed works like the Gutenberg Bible and a Caxton Canterbury Tales.
-In fact, it is difficult to know what to be more impressed by, the stunning vaulted ceilings and arts and crafts movement touches or the impressive collection of rare books.
+Another of the great neo-gothic university libraries, the University of Manchester’s John Rylands Library is one of the most stunning examples of the style.
+Though from the outside it could be easily mistaken for a church or even a cathedral, it actually holds hundreds of thousands of books, including an impressive collection of early printed works such as the Gutenberg Bible and a Caxton Canterbury Tales.
+In fact, it is difficult to know what to be more impressed by, the stunning vaulted ceilings and Arts and Crafts touches or the impressive collection of rare books.

 John Rylands Library, 150 Deansgate, Manchester, UK +44 161 306 0555